mhavill/MRPMG-Docklands/README.md

 ### 3. Lets have a chat

 Communicating between platforms is a common feature which builds comprehensive solutions.
-The comms may happen over serial, LAN, WiFI, Bluetooh etc.
+The comms may happen over serial, LAN, WiFI, Bluetooth etc.